 Some of the techniques are as listed below:

 - Matrix Testing: Developers define the entire variable that might be used during the execution of the software.
 Each of these variables has a technical and business risk associated with it.
-The risks are tested under matrix testing phase.
+The risks are tested under the matrix testing phase.

 - Pattern Testing: An analysis is done on the previous failures of the software.
 Why and how the software has failed is taken into account and logged for future references.
 This helps in designing test cases in future, which will not let the software fail.

-- Orthogonal Testing: Usually used, when the amount of data is less but the complexity is more.
+- Orthogonal Testing: Usually used when the amount of data is less but the complexity is more.
 So, all the possible permutations and combinations are used to assess.

-- Regression Testing: When certain changes are done in the software to get the desired output, regression testing is done, to check whether the current logic is not affecting the output and working with the software and desired result is still being derived.
+- Regression Testing: When certain changes are done in the software to get the desired output, regression testing is done to check whether the current logic is not affecting the output and working with the software and desired result is still being derived.